 Patriotism over Democracy: A Critical Analysis of U.S. History Textbooks

-Reading by James Loewen
+Reading by James W. Loewen

 In his critical analysis of 18 commonly used U.S history textbooks, James Loewen found that they consistently misrepresented the role of the federal government in foreign and domestic policy.
 In doing so, he concludes, “American history textbooks minimize the potential power of the people and, despite their best patriotic efforts, take a stance that is overtly antidemocratic.”
 He examines how textbooks describe U.S. foreign policy in response to international struggles for human rights and self-determination, and then looks at domestic policy with a focus on the federal government’s role in the Civil Rights Movement.